armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

         # The map key is the step type.
 First configure `setWeight` for the weight (how much of the cluster the app should deploy to for a step).
         - setWeight:
             weight: <integer> # Deploy the app to <integer> percent of the cluster as part of the first step. `setWeight` is followed by a `pause`.
-        - pause: # `pause` can be set to a be a specific amount of time or to a manual judgment.
+        - pause: # `pause` can be set to a be a specific amount of time or to a manual approval.
             duration: <integer> # How long to wait before proceeding to the next step.
             unit: seconds # Unit for duration.
 Can be seconds, minutes, or hours.
         - setWeight: